takiy-berrandou/LDAK-GBAT-paper-scripts/01_README.md

 # LDAK-GBAT-paper-scripts
-This repository contains scripts used for performing all analyses presented in the PRSice-2 paper (and extra).
+This repository contains scripts used for performing analyses presented in the LDAK-GBAT paper.

 # Note